cloudfoundry-attic/hm9000/README.md

 Provides a worker pool with a configurable pool size.
 Work scheduled on the pool will run concurrently, but no more `poolSize` workers can be running at any given moment.

-#### `outbox`

-`outbox` is used by the analyzer to add pending messages to the high-availability store.
-The `outbox` guarantees that a message is only added once to the queue (i.e. if a `start` message for a given app guid, version guid, and index has not been sent yet, the `outbox` will prevent another identical `start` message from being inserted in the queue).

 ### `models`

 `models` encapsulates the various JSON structs that are sent/received over NATS/HTTP.
 Simple serializing/deserializing behavior is attached to these structs.